-- The organizer reserves the right to make changes to the programme, routes, rules and conditions at any time.
+- The organizer reserves the right to make changes at the venue of the competitions, to the programme, routes, rules and conditions at any time.
 The organizer reserves the right to limit the final number of participants for reasons of safety or for any other similar reason.

 - Minimum number of participants per race is 6.
 If less than 6 participants have registered, the organizer may cancel the race.
 In that case, the participation fees already paid will be refunded.